 The reliable clickers are fed a steady stream of petitions to sign, giving the front end appearance of public interest in the issue.
 On the backend though, the person promoting the petition can see that the signatures do not correspond with people reading the petition, so obviously they do not correspond with interest nor activity on the issue.
 It’s entirely a well dressed corporate scam to get money from naive people who are trying to do something productive.

 On the occasional issue that gets a lot of public interest they make a fortune asking signers to contribute ‘so more people can be shown the petition’.

 Ultimately, the only practical use for Change.org is as a place to purchase high numbers of fake signatures to create the appearance of interest in an issue.
 This could be useful in a lot of circumstances when it is necessary to put pressure on some entity, but there are more cost effective ways of doing that in most cases.

 On the whole, in the United States, a person trying to solve a wrongful conviction without connections and resources does not have many options, aside from car bombs* and targeted assassinations*, if they are skilled in those areas, which most people are not.
-Anybody who knows better options is more than welcome to mention them below in Disqus comments.
+Anybody who knows better options is more than welcome to mention them below on Disqus comments.

-Experts estimate tens of thousands of people in U.S. jails and prisons are wrongfully convicted, between roughly 1% and 4% of prisoners depending which expert you ask.
+Experts estimate at a minimum tens of thousands of people in U.S. jails and prisons are wrongfully convicted, between roughly 1% and 4% of prisoners depending which expert you ask.